 Directed study offers the student an opportunity to work with a faculty member.
 A student who is stimulated by a particular concept or problem encountered in a course can pursue and develop that interest in depth through a directed study project.
 Individualized study can make a valuable contribution to a student's educational experience.
 Directed study courses are made available by departments on the basis of a student's preparation and motivation and a faculty member's willingness to accept the student in such an endeavor.
 A student must have the consent of the instructor under whose supervision the student wishes to study before enrolling in a directed study course.
 The student is expected to develop a tentative plan and submit it to the sponsoring faculty member for advice and refinement.

 It is expected that every student will be present at all classes.
 In accordance with UW–Madison Faculty Document 488a, faculty are asked not to schedule mandatory course requirements on dates when a religious observation may cause substantial numbers of students to be absent.
 Faculty and instructors are encouraged to extend reasonable consideration to accommodate students should their university-endorsed extracurricular activities, not including practice activities for performances or athletic events, conflict with class attendance requirements.
 It is expected that students provide adequate and reasonable advance notice to faculty and instructors in order that they can ensure that an accommodation is made.

 In the School of Human Ecology, the instructor shall determine the validity of excuses and the measures to be taken, if any, to make up absences.
-The Student Academic Affairs Office does not provide letters verifying illnesses or other situations leading to absences from classes or examinations.
+The Student Academic Affairs & Career Development Office does not provide letters verifying illnesses or other situations leading to absences from classes or examinations.